Social Networking – here to stay

 Second Life Tube station

-Posted by jerry on March 1st, 2007 — Posted in Journal, New media, Technology
+Posted by Jerry on March 1st, 2007 — Posted in Journal, New media, Technology

 With all the exotic means to get around in Second Life – who’d have thought that some bright spark would come up with … a London Underground tube stop!
 Does that mean someone has actually built a whole Tube system?